Course Attempts & Course Withdrawal at the Associates Level

 Conditions That Apply to a First or Second Attempt in a Course

 During a first or second attempt in the same course at Valencia, if you withdraw, or are withdrawn by the professor, you will receive a W (Withdrawn).
 You will not receive credit for the course, and the W will not be calculated in your grade point average; however, the enrollment will count in your total attempts in the specific course.

 Following withdrawal, you may, with the professor’s approval, continue to attend the course for the remainder of the term.

 After the Withdrawal Deadline

-A student is not permitted to withdraw after the withdrawal deadline.
 A professor may withdraw you up to the beginning of the final exam period for violation of the class attendance policy, as published in the faculty member's syllabus, in which case you will receive a grade of “W”.
 If the professor does not withdraw you, your grade will be what you had earned.

 Conditions That Apply to a Third Attempt in a Course

 You may have only three attempts at Valencia per course including the original grade, repeat grades, and withdrawals.
 Upon the third attempt,